lucydog177/FroniusData/README.md

 - Charts: Power generation for the day, energy production for the month and year.
 - Align charts to the billing cycling day and time of your electric bill.

+## Compatibility

+I use Microsoft Excel 2019 on Windows 10.
+There are some Windows API calls for various things, and I try to maintain compatibility with both 32-bit and 64-bit versions of Microsoft Office for Windows.
+MacOS is not currently supported, unless someone wants to fork the repo.

+I own a Fronius inverter that feeds the electric grid on single-phase power (sometimes referred to as split-phase power in North America).
+The inverter I use is this:  *Fronius Primo 6.0-1 208-240, Datalogger 3.23.6-1, SolarAPI v1.*

 ## Setup

 This Excel workbook uses Visual Basic for Applications (VBA).
 Within Excel you need to go into the Trust Center to enable VBA and macros, as follows: